jenissssssssh/KRIZEN/README.md

 # KRIZEN
-this is my first repos
+This is my first repository.